brunobord/downpub/README.md

 So be it.
 Besides, even if it's wrong, i'm using git like a sync tool between my home computer and the office one, without any use of branches.
 Boooh, it's bad, make me bad.
 Or not.

 Just give me some time : I'm learning Python, I'm learning Flask, and I'm learning git.
 One day it will work.
-I promise.nne sans fioritures.
-J'espère.
+I promise.

 ## The End